yaswanthsetty/NLP_Project_Email_Remainder/README.md

    - **Project Kickoff**: December 15th at 11 AM EST
    - **Code Review**: 25th of current month
    - **Training Session**: Next Monday at 9 AM EST

+### Troubleshooting Notifications

+If notifications don't appear on Windows 11:

+1. **Check Windows Settings**:
+   - Go to Settings > System > Notifications & actions
+   - Ensure "Get notifications from apps and other senders" is ON
+   - Look for "Smart Email Reminder" in the app list and enable it

+2. **Focus Assist**:
+   - Check if Focus Assist (Do Not Disturb) is turned OFF
+   - Go to Settings > System > Focus Assist

+3. **Run as Administrator**:
+   - Try running the script with administrator privileges

+4. **Restart System**:
+   - Restart your computer if notifications still don't appear

+The system includes multiple fallback mechanisms and will always show notifications in the console even if desktop notifications fail.

 ## Deployment